 No business can afford to ignore customer service metrics.
 Measuring these metrics efficiently and correctly can help to improve customer satisfaction.
-When doing so, everybody wins, as you’ll end up with more happy customers, your team will hit their key performance indicators, and your company’s bottom line will grow.
+With accurate customer service metrics you’ll end up with more happy customers, your team will hit their key performance indicators, and your company’s bottom line will grow.
+That's the essence of great customer service!

-We’ve put together a list of the top 15 metrics and show you how your customer support team can improve them.
+We’ve put together a list of the top 15 metrics and below we show you how your customer support team can improve them.

 Why Should You Measure Customer Service Performance?